 The redemption of Ebenezer Scrooge.

 In the book of Samuel, Eben-Ezer is where the Israelite's fought the Philistines.
 It's as if Charles Dickens was seeking out a name that showed conflict; battles were fought at the religious help-stone, the duality of Ebeneezer's nature is sealed in his name.
-Weird right?
+Powerfully deep or coincidence?

 In Old English, the word Scrooge means 'to squeeze'.
 This is exactly what he did through the story.
 He denied his employee, Bob Cratchet time off for Christmas and paid the man very meagre wages, giving no festive bonus for his poor family.
 However, this conflicted help-stone, the sharp, hard flint of a man, did not start out this way.

-On one, well all know, he is visited by what Dickens described as ghosts.
+We know he is visited by what Dickens described as ghosts.
 If we peel back these dramatic embellishments of the misers experience, we're left with something different entirely.
 A lonely, isolated and stubborn old man, who lost friendships and family.
-Haunted by his mistakes and regrets, but too hard faced to accept them.
-He seems to be experiencing a crisis.
+Haunted by his mistakes and regrets, but too proud to accept them.
+He was experiencing a real identity crisis in relation to his community and his mortality, but wrapped up in Christmas paper.

 In Old English, the word Scrooge means 'to squeeze'.
 This is exactly what he did through the story.
 He denied his employee, Bob Cratchet time off for Christmas and paid the man very meagre wages, giving no festive bonus for his poor family.
 However, this conflicted help-stone, the sharp, hard flint of a man, did not start out this way.

-On one, well all know, he is visited by what Dickens described as ghosts.
+We know he is visited by what Dickens described as ghosts.
 If we peel back these dramatic embellishments of the misers experience, we're left with something different entirely.
 A lonely, isolated and stubborn old man, who lost friendships and family.
-Haunted by his mistakes and regrets, but too hard faced to accept them.
-He seems to be experiencing a crisis.
+Haunted by his mistakes and regrets, but too proud to accept them.
+He was experiencing a real identity crisis in relation to his community and his mortality, but wrapped up in Christmas paper.

-In the solitude of his house, he can hear the city celebrating outside and he resists, and he denies the sentiment, bah humbug!
-Memories and personal truth are his only company.
-Scrooge is not the person he thinks he is, but instead, he became someone who identified with a life-style he justified with poor reasoning.
-The three ghosts are polished and fanciful in the Novella and T.V productions for entertainment purposes, but; on a more realistic note, what Dickens described here is a man re-discovering himself and his life!
-A man reflecting on his ruined past; an old unpleasant snarler finding self-liberation and piety through self realisation.
-Do you know who you are?
-This is what some mystics call awakening.
+From the solitude of his house, he hears the city celebrating outside and denies the sentiment, bah humbug!
+Apart grom his wealth, biased recollection is his only comfort.
+Scrooge is not the person he thinks he is, but instead, a self justified persona based on his own poor reasoning.
+The three ghosts are polished and fanciful in the Novella and T.V productions for entertainment purposes, but; on a more realistic note, what Dickens described here is a man re-discovering who he really is, salvaging life!